Wondering where one of the two swimming beaches in Melbourne’s west is located? Look no further than bayside Altona.

 Speaking of the younger members of the family, they’ll love the Altona Miniature Railway.
 Members of the public, whether they’re small or fully grown, can ride the train pulled by scaled steam and diesel engines on the third Sunday of each month.

 While it’s certainly tempting to spend your time on the sandy beach here, go inland — just a little way — to Cherry Lake.
-Created in 1970 to control flooding, the lake is an important habitat for birds like pelicans and swamp hens.
+Created to control flooding, the lake is an important habitat for birds like pelicans and swamp hens.
 While you’re strolling the 3.5km trail that rings the lake, keep your eyes peeled for them and the Altona skipper butterflies that live in the sedge at the western end.

 As the day ends, head to Mosaic Restaurant.
 This casual Mediterranean-inspired spot serves up lunch and dinner, but there’s a pretty outdoor terrace that’s perfect for enjoying tapas and a glass of wine.
 There’s another option for after-dark thrills… On Saturday nights, Lantern Ghost Tours leads spooky walks through Altona Homestead, where the long-deceased Langhorne family is still thought to walk the halls.